 Our goal is to contribute to building public trust in law enforcement by working with relevant partners to develop the necessary guardrails for the adoption of new technologies and community-based approaches that protect both public safety and Ontarians’ access and privacy rights.

-Our work to further this goal includes:
+Our work to further this goal includes the resources below.

 This publication outlines the key obligations of police under privacy legislation in their use of ALPR systems.
 This is an update of the guidance document originally published in 2017, and provides recommendations, including best practices, on using these systems in a privacy-protective manner.